jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-tools/index.md

-`Fluid Attacks'` [Attack Resistance Management platform](https://docs.fluidattacks.com/machine/web/arm) is ready to run nonstop from the very start of your project.
+`Fluid Attacks'` [Attack Resistance Management platform](https://docs.fluidattacks.com/machine/web/arm) is ready to run nonstop from the very start of your project, in every one of the DevSecOps stages.
 ARM is where our client organizations map every one of their digital assets, get results from every security testing method,